omairKhan99/CoffeeFinder/README.md

 ## Overview

 Coffee Finder is an iOS application designed to help users locate nearby Starbucks, Dutch Bros, and Dunkin' coffee shops.
-Inspired by the convenience of apps like OctaneBuddy, Coffee Finder aims to provide a clean, intuitive interface for discovering your next caffeine fix, complete with distance filtering, map views, and personalized preferences.
+Coffee Finder aims to provide a clean, intuitive interface for discovering your next caffeine fix, complete with distance filtering, map views, and personalized preferences.

 This project is currently under active development using Swift and SwiftUI.